 Making photos in the rain is something most cameras and lenses are not designed for.
 It’s important to understand and accept that you do so at your own risk.
 Not all cameras are designed equally in relation to water resistant properties so do be careful.

 How to Fill In a Rainy Day on the Road

 So there I was on a grey, rainy day in Salzburg, Austria.
-Fortunately I'd already spent a bit of time in some of the cities more picturesque open spaces such as the beautiful Mirabell Gardens.
-It seemed like a good day to explore some of the old towns narrow streets.
+Fortunately I'd already spent a bit of time in some of the city's more picturesque open spaces such as the beautiful Mirabell Gardens.
+It seemed like a good day to explore some of the old town's narrow streets.
 The overhanging buildings would provide my camera and lens a degree of protection from the falling rain.
 It worked a treat and I was able to photograph without too much trouble.

-So, next time you experience a rainy day, consider grabbing your camera and committing photography.
+Next time you experience a rainy day, consider grabbing your camera and committing photography.
 It works for me.